LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization

 \subsubsection{Faster Implementation (LoSiA-Pro)}

 Through subnet fine-tuning, LoSiA can further mitigate activation storage and backward latency.
-The gradient for the subnet $S$ can be factorized as: Noticing $\tilde{L}_S\in \mathbb{R^{np\times bs}},\tilde{R}_S\in \mathbb{R}^{bs\times mp}$, the input activation storage is reduced by a factor $p$, while the computational complexity of gradient calculation is reduced from $O(nmbs)$ to $O(nmbsp^2)$.
+The gradient of subnet $S$ can be factorized as: Noticing $\tilde{L}_S\in \mathbb{R}^{np\times bs},\tilde{R}_S\in \mathbb{R}^{bs\times mp}$, the input activation storage is reduced by a factor $p$, while the computational complexity of the gradient calculation is reduced from $O(nmbs)$ to $O(nmbsp^2)$.
 We named the method LoSiA-Pro, a refined equivalent implementation of LoSiA.
-It offers a \textbf{27.6\%} latency reduction compared to LoRA with \textsc{Gradient Check-Pointing}, while reducing \textbf{13.4GB} GPU memory consumption compared to LoSiA training without \textsc{Gradient Check-Pointing}.
+It offers a \textbf{27.6\%} latency reduction compared to LoRA, while additionally reducing \textbf{13.4GB} GPU memory consumption compared to LoSiA when training without \textsc{Gradient Check-Pointing}.